onecrayon/api.ashes.live/README.md

 In order to update these tools, you must update their pinned version in `docker/Dockerfile` and (for Poetry) in `pyproject.toml` then rebuild your API container using `make build`.

-## Code logic

-The primary entrypoint for the application is `api/main.py`.
-This file defines the FastAPI app and attaches all site routers.

-Route view functions are defined in `views`, organized by base URL segment.

-### API documentation

-Ashes.live uses FastAPI's automatically-generated OpenAPI documentation.
-You can find the site's docs at <http://localhost:8000> once you have the site running locally.

-### Testing strategy

-TBD